Clinical School Networks

 Equality Champion Network

-The School has over 100 Equality Champions who provide support by increasing the visibility of the School’s commitment to Diversity, Inclusion and Wellbeing.
+The School’s Equality Champions provide support by increasing the visibility of the School’s commitment to Diversity, Inclusion and Wellbeing.
 The network of Champions meets termly to share experiences and ideas and to offer support to one another.

 The role of Equality Champions includes: